-Bransby Horses is very careful to make sure that our Friend for Life scheme works for the long term benefit of both our equine and the foster home in which they are placed.
+Bransby Horses is very careful to make sure that our fostering scheme works for the long term benefit of both our equine and the foster home in which they are placed.
 This means we take great care with the rehoming process and there are a number of stages that a successful applicant must go through before they can take a Bransby Horses equine home with them.

 The aim of the rehoming process is to ensure potential fosterers have fully considered all the implications and costs involved in rehoming an equine.
 It is also to enable us to match suitable equines to suitable homes.

 The applicant will also undergo an initial riding or handling assessment and will need to wear appropriate clothing for this part of the visit.
-Stage 4

 A pre-home check is carried out by a Bransby Horses’ Rehoming Officer to ensure the environment and facilities at the equine’s prospective new home are suitable for the particular needs of the animal.
 If any adjustments are required, advice will be given and a further visit arranged if necessary.
-Stage 5

 Further appointments will be facilitated to help establish a relationship between the applicant and the chosen equine.
 This will include riding and/or handling sessions depending on the animal that has been applied for.
 Only when both the applicant and Bransby Horses’ rehoming team are confident that the pairing is right will the application proceed to stage 6.

+Arrangements are made to move the equine to his/her new home.
 It is desirable for the fosterer to then arrange transport for the equine as Bransby Horses has limited time and resources.